Shelia Stubbs

-Shelia R. Stubbs (born February 22, 1971) is an American politician, pastor, and former probation and parole agent.
-She is a Democratic member of the Wisconsin State Assembly, elected in 2018, representing the south and west parts of Madison, Wisconsin.
-She is also a member of the Dane County Board of Supervisors, since 2006; she is the only African American on the County Board and is Dane County's first African American representative in the Wisconsin Legislature.
+Shelia Renee Stubbs (née Hoskins; born February 22, 1971) is an American pastor, former probation and parole agent, and Democratic politician from Madison, Wisconsin.
+She is a member of the Wisconsin State Assembly, representing the south side of the city of Madison since 2019.
+She is the first African American to represent Dane County in the Wisconsin Legislature.
+She also previously served 16 years as a member of the Dane County Board of Supervisors (2006–2022), and was the only African American member from 2006 to 2020.

-Background
+Early life and career

-Stubbs was born in Camden, Arkansas, but moved to Beloit, Wisconsin, as a child (Walter Knight, her uncle, served on Beloit's city council and its police and fire commission).
+Shelia Stubbs was born Shelia Renee Hoskins in Camden, Arkansas, in February 1971.
+As a child, she moved with her family to Beloit, Wisconsin, where she was raised and educated; her uncle, Walter Knight, served on Beloit's city council and its police and fire commission.
 She graduated from Beloit Memorial High School and attended Tougaloo College, earning a baccalaureate degree in political science.
 She went on to study at Mount Senario College, earning a second baccalaureate, in criminal justice management, and then earned a master's in management at Milwaukee's Cardinal Stritch University.
+She has been a member of Delta Sigma Theta sorority since April 2003.

-She had worked for eight years as a probation and parole agent with the Wisconsin Department of Corrections before first being elected to the Dane County Board in 2006.
-She and her husband, Godfrey Stubbs, have one daughter.
-The Stubbs' are co-founders of End Time Ministries International Church in Madison.
-Her mother, Linda Hoskins, is a former president of the Madison chapter of the NAACP.
+She worked for eight years as a probation and parole agent with the Wisconsin Department of Corrections before first being elected to the Dane County Board of Supervisors in 2006.

-2018 race
+Political career

 Democratic incumbent Terese Berceau announced on February 2, 2018, that she would not be running for re-election from the 77th Assembly district, and Stubbs announced her own candidacy the same day.
 With the Democratic nomination tantamount to winning in this heavily-Democratic district, she acquired three opponents (and Berceau's endorsement).
 In the primary election, she achieved a plurality of fractionally under 50% of the votes, with 7,758 to Shabnam Lotfi's 5,611 (36%), John Imes' 1,222 (8%) and Mark Garthwaite's 968 (6%).
 Unopposed in the general election for the 2019–2020 Assembly term, Stubbs became the first African-American woman to represent a Dane County district in the legislature, and was the only African-American woman in the Assembly.